Karrinyup Shopping Centre: History

 At the time of its proposal, it was originally expected to serve some 100,000 residents within its catchment area.
-By 1970, projections performed on behalf of the centre owners by PA Management Consultants had increased this projected catchment area to 250,000.
+By 1970, projections performed on behalf of the centre owners by PA Consulting had increased this projected catchment area to 250,000.
 Projected spending within this catchment area was estimated at A$188 million (1970), increasing to a catchment of 500,000 and projected spending of $376 million by 1982.

+The centre officially opened on Monday 17 September 1973 at 9:10 am.
+The opening however did not go without incident, with all lighting within the centre failing one minute before opening time.
+This issue was rectified and lighting was restored at 9:11 am.
+Over 100,000 people visited the centre on its first day, with all 3,000 parking bays at the centre being filled by 9:45 am.

+Upon its completion, it was the largest regional shopping centre in the state and only three of the centre's tenancies comprising 380 m2 of GLA were vacant.

+The City of Stirling library planned for the centre was opened one year later.

 In order to grow both the five "sub-regional" retail centres and these off-corridor regional shopping centres, a Retail Shopping Policy was developed by the MRPA in 1976, and a Perth Metropolitan Region Retail Structure Plan was put in place to regulate the industry.
 This plan was amended as new centres were required.
 Under this regulatory control, extensions to the shopping centre occurred in 1982 and 1987, bringing the gross leasable area to 43,607 m2 in 1996.
 A review of the Corridor Plan in 1987 found that the sub-regional centres had failed to adequately compete against the regional shopping centres in the middle-distance suburbs.

 In November 1991, Karrinyup was the first shopping centre in the state to implement a total ban on smoking inside the centre.
 It was reported in the Stirling Times that other centres had praised the concept despite tenants of the centre being concerned that the ban was an infringement on people's rights.

 1981 redevelopment

 In 1981, construction commenced on a small redevelopment.
-This would include an expansion to the eastern side of the mall, including the additional of Big W. The redevelopment opened the same year.
+This would include an expansion to the eastern side of the mall, as well as a Big W Discount department store.
+The redevelopment opened the same year.